Why hating your accountant is bad for business

 Ah, the old “I hate my accountant, but it’s too hard to move” business blues.
 We’ve heard this tale more times than the average soap opera trots out the long lost relative.

-At Orbit Accounting and Tax, we do understand why businesses, freelancers and startups are reluctant to change accountants.
+At The Orbit Group, we do understand why businesses, freelancers and startups are reluctant to change accountants.
 After all, you’ve usually got enough work on to fill your TO DO list three times over as it is.

 But you don’t have to be afraid to ditch your business accountant.
 Nor should you be made to feel guilty or trapped by your desire to leave.